Giagni Faucets Review & Rating Updated: 05/19/21

 On its website, the company introduces itself as having

-…been in the manufacturing industry for over 50 years and has continued to remain a family owned and operated business committed to making quality products.
-We started out supplying electronic and mechanical hardware to the aerospace industry and US military.
+… been in the manufacturing industry for over 50 years and has continued to remain a family-owned and operated business committed to making quality products.
+We started out supplying electronic and mechanical hardware to the aerospace industry and the US military.
 We continued to build on that knowledge and expanded into the decorative hardware business in 1988 and into the decorative plumbing industry in 1999…"